Mentorship is important

 Students often expect that finding a mentor is a simple matter of logging into a system to find the right match.
 However, in a campus as diverse and decentralized as SDSU, students may need to be resourceful, patient and persistent in finding a good mentor match.

 - Search the faculty directory in your department.
 Most will describe the faculty member's interests.
 Identify some faculty with whom you'd like to work.

 - Are you taking a class from someone you really like/admire?
 Perhaps that person is a research-active faculty member here (but keep in mind some instructors are not engaged in research or creative activities).

 - Ask your department/major advising office if they know of faculty who mentor undergraduate students in research or creative activities.
 Some departments even have systems for matching undergraduates to opportunities, but understand that even those may not include all opportunities on campus.

-- Attend the Student Research Symposium (SRS).
-Held every spring, the SRS is a great way to learn about what is being done around campus.
+- Attend the SDSU Student Symposium (S3).
+Held every spring, S3 is a great way to learn about what is being done around campus.
 You can often talk with student presenters about their experiences to identify a faculty member who might be a good match for your interests

 - Check the SDSU Research Foundation for job postings - many are research related.